Krasjet/pdf.tocgen/README.md

 ------------

 `pdf.tocgen` written in Python 3.
-It is known to work with Python 3.8 under Linux, but Python 3.7 should be the minimum.
+It is known to work with Python 3.8 under Linux, but unit test suggests Python 3.7 should be the minimum.
 Use

 ```sh
 $ pip install -U pdf.tocgen